VitalPBX/freeswitch/lua/main/xml_handler/directory/readme.md

 ## ✅ How It Works
 FreeSWITCH receives a SIP REGISTER.
+1. FreeSWITCH receives a SIP REGISTER.
-1. Lua main.lua dispatches to sip_register.lua.
+2. `main.lua` dispatches the request to `sip_register.lua`.
-2. Database is queried to find the tenant and SIP user.
+3. The database is queried to find the tenant and SIP user.
+4. If the user is linked to a `sip_user` profile, its settings are loaded.
-3. XML is dynamically generated and returned to FreeSWITCH.
+5. XML is generated and returned to FreeSWITCH.

 ### 📂 Related Files